kamtec1/nrpe-nagios-plesk-backup-monitor/README.md

 ------------------------------------------------------------------------------------
 # Change log
 ===============================

-Next release (soon): 0.4
+Next release: 0.4
 1) FIX: workaround for warnings

 07.02.2018 - 0.3
 1)ADDED : Added one more log location to check if all is ok.

 23.08.2017 - 0.2
 1) EDIT: Removed bash debug (#set -x)